-After 4 years as a free read, and an extended period in wide release as an ebook, I've decided to move this novelette into Kindle Unlimited!
+After 4 years as a free read, and an extended period in wide release as an ebook, I've decided to move this novelette into Wide Release!
 Head on over to Amazon to read or buy it for just 1.99!
 Or find it on pretty much any other e-tailer of your choice!

 But here's a teaser/sample for you to whet your appetite!